-At its one-hundred-and-forty-ninth session, in November 2009, Japan submitted to AC.3 a proposal for the development of amendments to the gtr, prepared jointly with the United Kingdom and the United States of America, and the revised timetable.
+7. At its 149th session, in November 2009, Japan submitted to AC.3 a proposal for the development of amendments to the gtr, prepared jointly with the United Kingdom and the United States of America, and the revised timetable.
 AC.3 agreed to develop the amendment to the gtr.
 As a first step, the amendment work will focus on developing a low speed dynamic test using the BioRID II dummy.
 Regarding the head restraint height, as a first step the procedures for defining the effective height will be considered.
-Detailed discussions on dummies will be conducted by a Technical Evaluation Group (TEG), which is to be established under the umbrella of the informal group.
+Detailed discussions on dummies will be conducted by a Technical Evaluation Group (TEG), which is to be established under the auspices of the informal group.
 Drawings detailing the uniform specification of the test tools will be developed and provided to the Secretariat as reference material.